Gerry Spence: Later life and death

 After winning the Fieger acquittal in 2008, Spence told jurors, "This is my last case.
 I will be 80 in January, and it's time for me to quit, to put down the sword."
 In 2010, however, Spence was still listed as an active partner in the Spence Law Firm, located in Jackson, Wyoming, and continued to make public appearances.
 Despite his claim of retirement, Spence took on a civil suit for wrongful incarceration, which ended with a mistrial in December 2012 when the jury could not come to a unanimous decision.
 According to the cite to the AP story: "The verdicts Pratt read in court indicated jurors had found in favor of Larsen, Brown and the city of Council Bluffs on both major issues.
 The first issue was whether Harrington and McGhee's constitutional rights to due process had been violated.
 The second was whether the city had failed to adequately train and supervise the police officers.
 When the judge polled the jurors to ensure all agreed, three women said no." In October 2013, the AP reported that the suit was settled between the two parties four days before a retrial was scheduled to start.

 Spence was selected as a top lawyer by Super Lawyers between 2008 and 2022.
 He received the first Lifetime Achievement Award from Consumer Attorneys of California in 2008.
 He also received the American Association for Justice's Lifetime Achievement Award in 2013.

 Spence later oversaw The Gerry Spence Method program, which trains trial lawyers who represent injured people and people accused of crimes; no corporate or government lawyers are allowed to attend.
 Gerry Spence was one of the longest-serving lawyers, having worked for over 70 years.

 Spence died at his home in Montecito, California, on August 13, 2025, at the age of 96.

+Legacy

+After his passing, Spence was called "the greatest trial lawyer of all time, plain and simple," in the magazine of America's trial lawyers, The Trial Lawyer.